acend/hugo-training-template/README.md

 ```

+## How to setup an entire new Training

+* create an empty git Repo
+* Copy the contents of this repo to it and replace all CHANGEME
+  * Configure all names, URLs and so on in the buildactions and [values.yaml](./helm-chart/values.yaml)
+* Create a container image Repo and make sure the secrets configured in the Github actions have access to the repo
+* Create two namespaces on your k8s cluster, make sure the secrets configured in the Github actions have access to the k8s Cluster and namespace or project in case of rancher
+  * Test namespace: used to deploy PR Environments
+  * Prod namespace: prod deployment

+## Github Actions

+### Build

+The [build action](.github/workflows/build.yaml) is fired on Pull Requests does the following

+* builds all PR Versions (Linting and Docker build)
+* deploys the built container images to the container registry
+* Deploys a PR environment in a k8s test namespace with helm
+* Triggers a redeployment
+* Comments in the PR where the PR Environments can be found

+### PR Cleanup

+The [pr-cleanup action](.github/workflows/pr-cleanup.yaml) is fired when Pull Requests are closed and does the following

+* Uninstalls PR Helm Release

+### Push Main

+The [push main action](.github/workflows/push-main.yaml) is fired when a commit is pushed to the main branch (eg. a PR is merged) and does the following, it's very similar to the Build Action

+* builds main Versions (Linting and Docker build)
+* deploys the built container images to the container registry
+* Deploys the main Version on k8s using helm
+* Triggers a redeployment

 ## Contributions

 If you find errors, bugs or missing information please help us improve and have a look at the [Contribution Guide](CONTRIBUTING.md).